Pungyeon/custom-tags-article/README.md

 }
 ```

 The function `handleValidateTag` receives a `reflect.Value` and a `reflect.StructField`.
-Using the struct field, we lookup the value for the tag `validate`.
-If it doesn't exist `!ok`, then we know that there is no `validate` tag and therefore nothing to validate, so we can safely just return.
+Using the struct field, we lookup the value for the `validate` tag.
+If it doesn't exist (`ok` returns as false), then we know that there is no `validate` tag and therefore nothing to validate, so we can safely just return.
 However, if there is a tag, we attempt to compile it and then match the field value with our tag regular expression.
 If there is no match, then the value is considered invalid, so we return an error.
 If there is a match, we can assume that the value is valid.
 Let's try it out!

 ```go
 type Person struct {